The Role and Mission of The Opera Club of The Villages

-In recent years, our judges have felt that some candidates may have raw talent, but their lack of professional training has kept them from attaining the next level.
+In recent years, our judges have felt that some candidates from our local Villages High School may have raw talent, but their lack of professional training has kept them from attaining the next level.
 In light of this, the Board of Directors of the Opera Club has decided to establish a "Music Assistance Program" (MAP) and to devote up to $10,000 per year to partially defray the cost of lessons for younger students identified by music teachers at The Villages Charter High School.

-This year, this initiative is being expanded by reaching out to even younger students.
+Since last year, this initiative has been expanded by reaching out to even younger students.
 A new program named "Make Music" is being implemented in The Villages Charter Middle School.
 The music teachers have been asked to name promising boys and girls, for whom the Opera Club will provide private music lessons.

 Of course, all these activities require money, so in addition to funds generated by our "3 Tenors plus One" concerts as well as special fundraising events, we rely on members and friends to help raise funds for our scholarship program.

 If you would like to make a cash donation to our scholarship fund, please send your check to The Opera Club of The Villages, P.O.
 Box 1128, The Villages, FL 32158.
 We are a charitable organization under Section 501(c)3 of the IRS code and donations are tax deductible.